 Office: 310 Old Horticulture

 Her first book, Pastimes and Politics: Culture, Community and Identity in Post-Abolition Urban Zanzibar, 1890–1945 (Ohio University Press, 2001), illustrates how former slaves used the social and cultural tools at their command—including music and dance, sex and procreation, Islam, fashion, football, and neighborhood—to demonstrate their freedom from slavery and articulate alternative visions of justice under colonialism.

 In 2013 Fair published Historia ya Jamii ya Zanzibar na Nyimbo za Siti binti Saad (A Social History of Zanzibar and the Songs of Siti binti Saad) in Kiswahili.
-This book puts the life and music of Siti binti Saad, a woman whose band was the first to produce records in Kiswahili in 1928, at the center of these larger struggles for social change in the early twentieth century.
+This book puts the life and music of Siti binti Saad, a woman whose band was the first to produce records in Kiswahili, in 1928, at the center of struggles for social change.
 Siti was herself a child of the rural poor and one of the thousands who migrated to the city in the years following the abolition of slavery.
 Her voice, her poetry and her music became legendary, and she was praised from the halls of the Sultan’s palace, to the streets of poor neighborhoods where she lived, to India, Oman, Kenya and the Congo where her records sold by the thousands.
-Her band spoke truth to power, criticizing both the disdain the elite showed for the working poor as well as the corruption that plagued the colonial regime and its local collaborators.
+Her band spoke truth to power, criticizing both the disdain the elite showed for the working poor, as well as the corruption that plagued the colonial regime.
 In both their recorded songs and public performances the band also raised awareness and demanded reform of gender-based violence and discrimination.